franklinqin0/blog/docs/blog/why_stopped_vt.md

 The headmaster at the school taught for more than 2 decades.
 He even taught the parents of some kids.
 However, one could count with one hand the number of college graduates from DL county.
 I tried hard to hold back the question: how do you deal with such failure and depression everyday?

 Maybe I should look less into the dark side.
 As LN told me, "it's a meaningful experience even if **only 1 student** gets more interested in studying (English)."
-In that vein, I am a successful teacher.
+In that vein, I was a successful teacher.

 During the time there, though I learned little new knowledge due to slow Internet speed, unreliable electricity supply, and most crucially was "infected" by the **lazy atmosphere and slow pace of life**, I deeply understood that _great responsibility requires great power_.

 ## Let There Be Light

-::: theorem
+::: tip
 And God said, "Let there be light," and there was light.
 ::: right
 Genesis 1:3, New International Version